Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Results

-The results for two prompts that we used are shown in Table \ref{translation_result}.
-It is clear that prompts perform very close in terms of all metrics.
-Regarding the BLEU score, results for this task are notably higher than the result obtained in work \cite{Zhu2023MultilingualMT} where the ChatGPT gets a BLEU score around 45 points on the Eng-Rus pair.
-We also manually checked several dozens of random examples to ensure the sanity of the translation.
-The text of two prompts can be found in \ref{app_translation_prompt_1} and \ref{app_translation_prompt_2}.
+The results for the two prompts that we used are shown in Table~\ref{translation_result}.
+We tested them only on gpt-3.5-turbo and llama-3.1-8b at the earlier stage of the research.
+It is clear that prompts perform very closely in terms of all metrics.
+Regarding the BLEU score for gpt-3.5-turbo, results for this task are notably higher than the result obtained in work~\cite{Zhu2023MultilingualMT} where the ChatGPT obtains a BLEU score of around 45 points on the Eng--Rus pair.
+We also manually checked several dozen random examples to ensure the sanity of the translation.
+The~text of the two prompts can be found in Appendixes \ref{app_translation_prompt_1} and \ref{app_translation_prompt_2}.
+At the late stage of the work, when we start experimenting with other LLMs, we use prompt 2, as it shows the best performance on gpt-3.5-turbo.
+We are aware that one prompt might show different results depending on the LLM, but our results in Table~\ref{translation_result} show that this difference is small despite the difference in LLM scale.
+As~a result, after~comparing other LLMs, gpt-4o-mini and deepseek-chat-v3-0324 demonstrate the best performance, as~shown in Table~\ref{translation_result_prompt2}.